What is Depression?

-Two common treatments for Depression are psychotherapy and medications.
+Two common treatments for depression are psychotherapy and medications.
 As current research consistently demonstrates, a combined approach to treatment is more likely to reduce symptoms than a single treatment approach.

-True psychotherapy can only be delivered, to individuals, groups, or families by licenced mental health professionals.
+True psychotherapy can only be delivered, to individuals, groups, or families by licensed mental health professionals.
 Bridges to Recovery specializes in a particular form of psychotherapy called psychodynamic therapy.
 In psychodynamic therapy, the psychotherapist and the patient work together to identify current sources of stress, and to examine whether current stressors may be linked to events from early life history and development.

 Psychotherapy seeks not only to bring relief from current suffering, but also to provide insights into how the individual came to feel the way they do about themselves and about their relationships with other people

 Many individuals choose to receive Antidepressant medications in order to treat the symptoms of Depression, with or without also entering psychotherapy.
 There are a very wide variety of medication options for treatment with depression.
 Often a primary care doctor will prescribe an Antidepressant to a depressed individual.
 However, if there is no response, it may be beneficial to consult with a licenced psychiatrist, who will have expertise in the use and combination of Antidepressant medications.
 Most Antidepressants target one or more neurotransmitters in the brain, such as serotonin, dopamine, or norepinephrine.
 Like psychotherapy, medication treatments for depression do not work immediately, and may take one or two months to begin to have positive effects combating depressive signs and symptoms.

 Here are some of the most common questions that arise from people who receive a diagnosis of depression: